CodeItQuick/ExpenseReportCSharp/README.md

 4. The adapter could also be used to produce multiple Database-specific tasks, think creating a CSV Report of Expense Reports
 5. We could also import in from a 3rd/2nd party application ExpenseReports, to be shown to the user here.
 How does our code change in these scenarios?
 6. "DomainServices" are actually just interfaces/ports.
 Should the Adapter ExpenseService go in that layer, or remain in the adapter layer and get "plugged into" out layers
+7. Blazor uses sockets, how would I test that through the client?

 # CodeItQuick Contribution to this Kata